 With the new rules in place, those who are yet to make a buying decision will have time to reassess their prospects of being able to purchase a new home.
 Even if you have been pre-approved, you should get a new assessment to see if you still qualify under the new rules.

 If you are looking to sell your home, the new rules could potentially affect your chances.
 It might be harder for prospective buyers to qualify for a mortgage and so you might lose some bargaining power with any prospective buyers you currently have.

 Before you decide to buy or sell your home, talk to your mortgage broker and familiarize yourself with the new rules.
 Make a careful analysis of your situation in light of them and see if you can still realistically purchase a home.
 If you are planning to sell your home you might have to lower the bar, as you might have fewer prospective buyers.

-If you are seeking additional information on these rules, consult with one of our mortgage specialists.
+If you are seeking additional information on these rules, consult with one of our mortgage agents.
 If you were already pre-approved under the old rules, you should repeat the process to see if you still qualify.